 Siobhan Neilland on her PTSD Battle

-She shared that she had been “stuck” after the United Nations trip triggered a PTSD episode, the effects of which had lingered now for weeks.
+She shared that she had been “stuck” after the United Nations trip, triggering a PTSD episode… the effects of which had lingered at that point for weeks.
 “During these episodes, I just feel frozen, in all aspects of my life,” she explained, “I want to move, but I just can’t quite do it.”

 While Siobhan’s battle with PTSD is an ongoing one, she does not allow its presence to loom over her life.
 Rather, she faces this adversity as the Wonder Woman she is: “I refuse to allow this to interfere with who I am or what I will do in this world.
 This is what I mean when I say I’m fighting for my joy,” she says, “I will not let PTSD win.”

-- 2 million people have PTSD during the course of a given year
+- About 12 million adults in the U.S. have PTSD during a given year